saudiequity/Abitur/README.md

 # Heriot Watt University Dubai

+▪︎ M&A Concepts (New York Institute of Finance)

 ▪︎ DBA Thesis about IT Challenges in Mergers and Acquisitions

 #  CFA Institute Investment Foundations